nicholaswilde/recipes/docs/desserts/the-best-lemon-meringue-pie.md

 minutes.
 Carefully remove the foil and pie weights by pulling at the corners and pulling up.
 Place back into the oven for about 12 minutes to complete the bake.
 When done, transfer to a wire rack.

+## :pencil: Instructions - Filling

 ### Step 5

-Pie Filling: Mix sugar, cornstarch, salt, and cold water in a large saucepan.
+Mix sugar, cornstarch, salt, and cold water in a large saucepan.
 Bring the mixture to a simmer over medium heat, whisking occasionally at the beginning, then more frequently as the mixture thickens.
 When the mixture starts to thicken, whisk in egg yolks, two at a time.
 Whisk lemon zest and lemon juice (2-3 lemons), ending with the butter.
 Whisk constantly and bring to a simmer.
 Remove from heat and place plastic wrap directly on the surface of the filling to prevent a skin from forming.